Cheese & Pregnancy: Which cheese is safe to eat when you’re pregnant?

 Mascarpone

-A soft, spreadable cheese that originates from Italy, mascarpone is safe in pregnancy so long as the milk it’s made from is pasteurised.
+A soft, spreadable cheese that originates from Italy, mascarpone is safe in pregnancy as long as the milk it’s made from is pasteurised.
+It has a very mild flavour so can be used in both savoury and sweet flavours for adding creaminess.

 Paneer

 This classic Indian cheese is often served in curry to add texture, or alongside spinach.
 It’s mild flavour and slightly chewy texture means it goes well in spicy dishes.
-Try adding it to this Full-Of-Sunshine Thai Curry Recipe.

 Edam

-Mini Edam cheeses such as Babybel make great snacks to keep you going through the day (for you as well as your kids!)
+This Dutch cheese is mild and creamy so ideal for a quick cheese on toast snack.
+Mini Edam cheeses such as Babybel make great snacks to keep you going through the day (for you as well as your kids!) and are handy to have in your bag when you need a boost.

 Parmesan

 Harder cheeses tend to carry the lowest risk of listeria, so a very hard cheese such as Parmesan (or pecorino) is fine to eat in pregnancy.
+Try grating slithers into a salad or sprinkling finely grated Parmesan over pasta dishes.

 Garlic and herb roulade14 of 15